ramsrib/mysql-postgresql-converter/README.md

 MySQL to PostgreSQL Converter
 =============================

 Lanyrd's MySQL to PostgreSQL conversion script.
-Use with care.

-This script was designed for our specific database and column requirements - notably, it doubles the lengths of VARCHARs due to a unicode size problem we had, places indexes on all foreign keys, and presumes you're using Django for column typing purposes.
+This script was designed for our specific database and column requirements - notably, it places indexes on all foreign keys and maintains the same size of varchar.

 How to use
 ----------

 First, dump your MySQL database in PostgreSQL-compatible format

+With data:

-    mysqldump --compatible=postgresql --default-character-set=utf8 \
+    `mysqldump --compatible=postgresql --default-character-set=utf8 -r scrumworks.mysql -u root scrumworks`

+or

+Without data:

-    -r databasename.mysql -u root databasename
+  `mysqldump --compatible=postgresql --default-character-set=utf8 --no-data --skip-add-drop-table -r scrumworks.mysql -u root -p scrumworks`

-Then, convert it using the dbconverter.py script
+Then, convert it using the dbconverter.py script:

-`python db_converter.py databasename.mysql databasename.psql`
+`python db_converter.py scrumworks.mysql scrumworks.psql`

 It'll print progress to the terminal.

 Finally, load your new dump into a fresh PostgreSQL database using:

-`psql -f databasename.psql`
+`createdb cake`

+`psql cake < scrumworks.psql`

+Note:
+  - It doesn't create sequences and full-text keys.

 More information
 ----------------